 Columbia Fireflies Game Notes at Kannapolis

-The Fireflies continue their series against the Cannon Ballers tonight at 7 pm at Atrium Health Ballpark.
-Southpaw Rylan Kaufman (0-1, 30.00 ERA) starts for Columbia and Kannapolis opts for RHP Yoelvin Silven (0-1, 5.87 ERA).
+The Fireflies play the Kannapolis Cannon Ballers again today at 7 pm at Atrium Health Ballpark.
+RHP Delvin Capellan (0-1, 4.00 ERA) gets the nod for Columbia.
+Meanwhile, Kannapolis sends RHP Jared Kelley (0-2, 14.40 ERA) to the bump.

 ---

-NEW WEEK, NEW STREAKS: Darryl Collins and Maikel Garcia both extended their hitting streaks Wednesday against the Cannon Ballers.
-Garcia finished 1-5 in the lead-off spot and Collins went 4-5 with two RBI batting in the three hole.
-The four hits from Collins is the most for a Fireflies batter since Shervyen Newton had four hits July 5, 2019.
-During Collins seven-game streak, he is 13-31 (.419) with seven RBI.
-Garcia is also riding a seven-game streak, which is tied with Collins and Diego Hernandez for the longest hitting streak for a Columbia Fireflies hitter this season.
-The infielder is 11-28 (.393) with seven RBI since the streak began May 11.

 GETTING TO THE PEN: The Fireflies have struggled early in games this season, but as the game progresses their numbers get dynamically better.
-In the seventh and eighth innings this year, they are outscoring opponents 25-9, including the five runs they scored against Kannapolis last night.
+In the seventh and eighth innings this year, they are outscoring opponents 25-10, including the five runs they scored against Kannapolis Wednesday night.
 The bullpen has been a big reason for that.
-This season relievers have an 8-1 record with a 3.20 ERA and 122 strikeouts in 78.2 innings.
+This season relievers have a 9-1 record with a 2.98 ERA and 145 strikeouts in 87.2 innings.
 Walter Pennington and Ismael Aquino have yet to allow an earned run this season through a combined 11.1 frames and they have notched 17 punchouts to start the season.

+MARQUEZ SETS NEW MARK: Last night, Emilio Marquez spun four scoreless innings in relief while setting down nine hitters via the strikeout.
+The nine punchouts passed A.J.
+Block's eight for most strikeouts in a single game by a Fireflies pitcher this season.
+Block was able to accomplish the feat a pair of times so far, once May 6 at Augusta, the other May 12 vs Charleston.

 YOU'RE STIL THE ONE: The Matt Stil and A.J.
 Block piggy back group has been dominant this season.
 The two have combined to spin 21.2 innings in three games this year and have allowed just four runs (1.66 ERA).
 If that weren't enough, the pair have fanned 37 batters (15.37/9 innings).